Sebastianhju/Runeterra-5e/2.0/Rares.md

 - 4500 Gold
 - Wondrous

-**Charges**: This item has 2 charges and regains all charges when you finish a long rest.
+**Charges**: This item has 4 charges and regains all charges when you finish a long rest.

-**Spell Sniper**: When you target an enemy that is 60 feet or more away from you with a spell, you can spend a charge to marke the target with dim blue light for a minute.
+**Spell Sniper**: Once a turn when you target an enemy that is 60 feet or more away from you with a spell, you can spend two charge to marke the target with dim blue light for a minute.
 While marked it can't go invisible and attack rolls against it gains a boon.

 _You get +1 to your spell attack and spell save DC_